apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 handler
 	``traffic_monitor/cache/peer.go:Handler.Handle()``.
 Decodes the JSON result into an object, and without further processing passes to its result channel, which is picked up by the Manager. manager
 	``traffic_monitor/manager/peer.go:StartPeerManager()``.
 Takes JSON peer Traffic Monitor results, and aggregates them.
 The availability of the Peer Traffic Monitor itself, as well as all cache availability from the given peer result, is stored in the shared ``peerStates`` object.
-Results are then aggregated via a call to the ``combineState()`` lambda, which signals the State Combiner microthread (which stores the combined availability in the shared object ``combinedStates``; See :ref:`State Combiner <state-combiner>`).
+Results are then aggregated via a call to the ``combineState()`` lambda, which signals the State Combiner microthread (which stores the combined availability in the shared object ``combinedStates``; See `State Combiner`_).

 Monitor Config Pipeline